All Episodes

 We make the complex understandable.

-Folks, I want to be open up front, honest and candid with you.
+Folks, I want to be open, upfront, honest, and candid with you.

 I'm a little depressed today.

-I'm starting back on the uh on the diet today.
+I'm starting back on the diet today.

 It's still depressing.